Mijago/D2ArmorPicker/README.md

 1. Modify the  `deploy` script in `package.json` and remove`--base-href=/ --cname=d2armorpicker.com`.
 The same for the beta command.
 If you deploy to `yourname.github.io/fancyrepo`, then you may have to set `--base-href=/fancyrepo`.
 2. `npm run deploy` (given you forked the repository first).

+## Guidelines
+- We use [husky](https://github.com/typicode/husky) to execute some commit hooks.
+- We are using [commitlint](https://github.com/conventional-changelog/commitlint) to make sure we all have the same commit structure.
+The template used is [@commitlint/config-angular](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-angular).